Rzat/jokes-app/READEME.md

 #SpringBoot Jokes App

-The Spring Boot web app displays  a random Chuck Norris  joke on the index.
+The Spring Boot web app displays  a random Chuck Norris  joke on the index page.
-This Project is just a kind of POC using SpringBoot, Spring MVC and Thymeleaf Template Engine.
+This Project uses SpringBoot, Spring MVC and Thymeleaf Template Engine.
+Chuck Norris is american Rajnikant  :)